The Screenwriting Cruise

 Imagine yourself at sea, surrounded by fellow storytellers, industry mentors, and the cinematic coastline of the Pacific.
 For seven days, you’ll immerse yourself in a program designed to accelerate your writing career:

-• The Screenplay Blueprint Intensive — six tightly structured craft sessions and by week’s end, you’ll have a polished 8-page plan and a 60-second pitch.
+• Getting Your Story Onboard — From world renowned lecturer Wendall Thomas comes six, intensive, tightly structured craft sessions and by week’s end, you’ll have a polished 8-page plan and a 60-second pitch.

-• The Power of Film — Viewing, a live lecture and Q&A with legendary UCLA professor Howard Suber, expanding on his acclaimed TCM/HBO Max series.
+• The Howard Suber Q&A — Live lectures and Q&A via Starlink, with legendary UCLA professor Howard Suber, expanding on his acclaimed HBO Max series The Power of Film.

-• The Finale: Live Pitch Showcase — your two-minute pitch delivered to a panel of producers, showrunners, and executives.
-This festival-style capstone is designed to prove your story and your voice are ready for the spotlight.
+• The Finale: Live Pitch Showcase — Your two-minute pitch delivered to a panel of producers, showrunners, and executives.
+This festival-style capstone is designed to prove your story is ready for the spotlight.

 There is limited space on this voyage.